patrick-5546/notes/docs/setup/cli/common-cli.md

 # Common CLI

-I use [chezmoi](https://github.com/twpayne/chezmoi) to manage my dotfiles and installation scripts across operating systems and shells.
+I use [chezmoi](https://github.com/twpayne/chezmoi) to manage my dotfiles and installation scripts across computers, OS's, and shells.
 The installation instructions can be found in [my dotfiles repository](https://github.com/patrick-5546/dotfiles)'s README.

 ## Software